gterai/RidgeR/README.md

 The w_opt.txt file in the directory contains the optimized regression parameters (coefficients), and w_opt.png is the heatmap of the optimized parameters.
 The parameter values tell us which structural features increase/reduce bioactivity.
 For example, a value of wL_i in the w_opt.txt represents the effect of the i-th base being the left side of a base pair.
 Please see, our paper for the explanation of the regression parameters.
 The nnfv.txt file contains position-specific structural features (feature vectors) and normalized bioactivity values.
 You can use this file to investivate the position-specific features of each RNA seuence or for the analysis with other machine learning algorithms.

 ## Extracting secondary structural features from pairs of two short RNA sequences
-The optPair.pl is a program for extracting secondary structural features from two interacting RNA sequences and their corresponding activity data.
+The QRNAstruct_pair.pl is a program for extracting secondary structural features from two interacting RNA sequences and their corresponding activity data.
-You can run it by almost the same two procedures as the optSingle.pl program.
+You can run it by almost the same two procedures as the QRNA_single.pl program.

 ### 1) Preparing a data directory
 You have to prepare a data directory in which “seqX.fa”, “seqY.fa” and “act.txt” files are included.